erik/translate/README.rst

     python setup.py develop
     # edit settings.py as needed

 That should be it.
-Installing is currently working, but not terrible useful.
+Installing is currently working, but not terribly useful.
 To run::

     ./bin/translate [--debug]